Do you chase high interest rates? Are you looking for the highest interest rate possible for your savings account?

 - Real estate.

 When I tried to find the best online bank account I realized that rates will always fluctuate.
 Interest rates are simply not impressive at the moment for those of us looking to keep our money in a savings account.
 The rates could go lower.
 The rates could go higher.
 What’s guaranteed is that rates will fluctuate.
+You don’t want to close down that account and then go looking for a new bank whenever there’s a drop in rates.

 Don’t you have better things to do with your time?